-Some bedding epoxies are very runny.
-To prevent them from running out the bottom of the pillar holes use masking tape to block the bottoms of the holes.
-This will not be necessary with Pro-Bed 2000
+To prevent the bedding epoxy from running out the bottom of the pillar holes use masking tape to block the bottoms of the holes.

 Reattach the pillars to the action and retest the assembly to ensure that everything will go together without any hang ups.
 Then disassemble leaving the pillars and magazine box in place to get ready for the actual epoxy bedding process.